- (304) 342-6162

 Demineralized Bone Matrix (DBM) / Demineralized Freeze-Dried Bone Allograft (DFDBA) Bone Graft Substitutes: These graft substitute products combine an allograft bone, containing collagen, proteins, and growth factors that are extracted from the allograft bone.
 It may come in the form of a powder, putty, chips, or a gel that can be injected through a syringe.

 Graft Composites: These consist of other bone graft materials and growth factors to achieve the benefits of a variety of substances.
-Some combination may include: collagen/ceramic composite (which closely resembles the composition of natural bone), DBM combined with bone marrow cells (which aid in the growth of new bone), or a collagen/ceramic/autografts composite.
+Some combinations may include:a collagen/ceramic composite (which closely resembles the composition of natural bone), DBM combined with bone marrow cells (which aid in the growth of new bone), or a collagen/ceramic/autografts composite.

 Bone Morphogenetic Proteins (BMPs): BMPs are proteins that are naturally produced in the body to promote and regulate bone formation and healing.